 A little bit of icing sugar for dusting

-Boil the two oranges (whole) gently in plenty of water for two hours.
+Boil the two oranges (whole, do not remove the skin) gently in plenty of water for two hours.
 Remove the oranges and set aside to cool, keeping the water they were cooked in.

 Pre heat the oven to 180°C or 350°F. Spray a 26 cm cake tin with cake release spray, or lightly brush with oil.